Learn About Us

-8 Does not wisdom call out?
+Learn about our missions8 Does not wisdom call out?
 Does not understanding raise her voice?

 2 At the highest point along the way, where the paths meet, she takes her stand;